-In models like ER models, we did not have such features.
+In models like Entity-Relationship models, we did not have such features.
 Database Constraints can be categorized into 3 main categories:

 - Constraints that cannot be directly applied in the schemas of the data model.
-We call these Application based or semantic constraints.
+We call these Application-based or Semantic Constraints.

 - Domain constraints

-- Key constraints
+- Key constraints or Uniqueness Constraints

 - Entity Integrity constraints